Lawrence5566/Genetic_Algorithm_Mars_Lander/README.md

 -The project uses visual studio 2017 and the latest version of openframeworks
 -It uses only the 'ofxGui' addon in openframeworks.
 -The files I've written are in OFGeneticAlgorithm/OFGeneticAlgorithm/src/
--The project will not run out the box, as it requires openframeworks and it maybe easiest to create a new opeframeworks project (with the ofxGui addon) and add the files in "OFGeneticAlgorithm/OFGeneticAlgorithm/src/" to the solution.
+-The project will not run out the box, as it requires openframeworks be installed.
+It maybe easiest to create a new opeframeworks project (with the ofxGui addon) and add the files in "OFGeneticAlgorithm/OFGeneticAlgorithm/src/" to the solution, instead of messing with file paths.

 Running:
 -If you manage to get the program running, it will iterate a number of times showing a graphical display of the process it takes to find a path.